a beautiful hill town only 8 km (5

 months, it's easy to miss that Şirince

-groups wander clicking cameras and
+who then wander clicking cameras and

 A number of village houses have

-been beautifully restored and opened
+been nicely restored and opened

 with comfortable double rooms, as well